AdobeDocs/experience-manager-cloud-service.en/help/headless/aem-edge-rest-openapi.md

 ## REST vs GraphQL {#rest-vs-graphql}

-The API used is a choice for developers.
-AEM supports both.
+The API used is a decision for the developers - AEM supports both.
 Many comparisons are available online, but a few highlights and benefits are:

 * Simplicity

-  * Developers are familiar with HTTP and REST.
+  * Developers are (often) familiar with HTTP and REST.
 According to the [Postman State of the APIs report](https://www.postman.com/state-of-api/), a high percentage of developers use REST.

   * With simplicity comes familiarity.
-With REST there is no organizational question of who owns the queries vs who owns the app, whereas this can arise with GraphQL.
+With REST there are no organizational questions of who owns the queries and who owns the app, whereas these questions can arise with GraphQL.

   * With familiarity (typically) comes a broad community and tooling landscape.
-Not an inherent disadvantage of GraphQL, but likely broader and deeper for REST.
+Not an inherent disadvantage of GraphQL, but likely to be broader and deeper for REST.

-  * The simpler approach can also make the security implementation easier, as filtering for content to render happens in the client app.
+  * The simpler approach can also make the security implementation easier.
+With REST, the filtering to determine the content to render all happens in the client app.
 With GraphQL this happens in a schema-based query between client and server.

 * Flexibility